Roseman University of Health Sciences

 γ-H2AX foci staining indicative of double-stranded DNA breaks (DSBs) in DU145 prostate cancer cells treated with DNA-damaging agent, etoposide.

-Therapeutic targeting of cancer stem cells (CSCs), “the seeds of cancer development and recurrence”, in lung cancer, mesothelioma and ovarian cancer (Fiscus Lab)
+Therapeutic targeting of cancer stem cells (CSCs), “the seeds of cancer development and recurrence”, in breast cancer, lung cancer, mesothelioma, ovarian cancer, pancreatic cancer and prostate cancer (Fiscus Lab)

 A special type of adult stem cells, called cancer stem cells or CSCs, have recently been identified in both blood cancers and solid tumor cancers.
 The CSCs, which make up only a small percentage (e.g. 0.1% - 10%) of the total cell population in tumors, have characteristics of stem cells (e.g. growing slowly, and thus resistant to most anti-cancer therapies) but are capable of differentiating into rapidly-growing tumor cells.
-The Fiscus Lab, in collaboration with Dr. Maria Wong’s Lab at the University of Hong Kong, has found the presence of CSCs in the tumors of lung cancer patients and in many commonly-used lung cancer cell lines and has further identified useful biomarkers for lung cancer CSCs that can be used as potential diagnostic and therapeutic tools for identifying and targeting lung cancer stem cells (Leung et al., 2010a).
+The Fiscus Lab, in collaboration with Dr. Elaine Leung at the Macau University of Science & Technology and Dr. Maria Wong, Pathologist at the University of Hong Kong, has found the presence of CSCs in the tumors of lung cancer patients and in many commonly-used lung cancer cell lines and has further identified useful biomarkers for lung cancer CSCs that can be used as potential diagnostic and therapeutic tools for identifying and targeting lung cancer stem cells (Leung et al., 2010a).

 Almost all of the current therapies for treating the multiple types of cancers work by targeting the rapidly-growing tumor cells, leaving the CSCs (the seeds) untouched and thus able to re-constitute the original tumor.
 This often results in a recurrence of the original cancer - a common problem with most cancers.
 One therapeutic agent that specifically targets CSCs is metformin, a pharmaceutical agent commonly used for treating type-2 diabetes.
 The Fiscus lab is studying the molecular mechanisms of metformin, including its ability to target CSCs, with the goal of developing newer and better agents that target and selectively eliminate the CSCs in the multiple forms of cancer.
 The new findings from these studies will be used to develop novel therapies that specifically target the CSCs, thus effectively stopping the recurrence of the cancers.

-Identifying CREB and Inhibitor of Apoptosis Proteins (IAPs), e.g. cIAP-1, cIAP-2, Livin and Survivin, as key mediators of the exaggerated proliferation and chemoresistance in blood cancers (leukemia and lymphoma), lung cancer, mesothelioma and ovarian cancer (Fiscus Lab):
+Identifying CREB and Inhibitor of Apoptosis Proteins (IAPs), e.g. cIAP-1, cIAP-2, Livin and Survivin, and Bcl-2 family members, e.g. Mcl-1, as key mediators of the exaggerated proliferation and chemoresistance in blood cancers (leukemia and lymphoma), breast cancer, lung cancer, mesothelioma, ovarian cancer, pancreatic cancer and prostate cancer (Fiscus Lab):

 The Fiscus Lab at Roseman University is a leading lab in identifying new, previously unrecognized proteins and molecular mechanisms that mediate cell survival (e.g. PKG-Ia, Livin, Survivin) in both normal cells (Fiscus, 2002; Fiscus et al., 2002; Wong and Fiscus, 2010; Wong and Fiscus, 2011; Fiscus and Johlfs, 2012) and cancerous cells (Johlfs and Fiscus, 2010; Leung et al., 2010a,b; Wong et al, 2012; Fiscus et al., 2012; Wong and Fiscus, 2013).

-We are using state-of-the-art microscopy, including TIRF (total internal reflection fluorescence) microscopy coupled with high-speed confocal microscopy (shown above), to identify subcellular localization of key cancer-associated proteins (e.g. the IAPs cIAP-1, cIAP-2, Livin, Survivin and XIAP, and the Bcl-2 family members, especially Mcl-1) in select types of cancers, blood cancers (leukemia and lymphoma), lung cancer, mesothelioma and ovarian cancer.
+We are using state-of-the-art microscopy, including TIRF (total internal reflection fluorescence) microscopy coupled with high-speed confocal microscopy (shown above), to identify subcellular localization of key cancer-associated proteins (e.g. the IAPs cIAP-1, cIAP-2, Livin, Survivin and XIAP, and the Bcl-2 family members, especially Mcl-1) in select types of cancers, including blood cancers (leukemia and lymphoma), breast cancer, lung cancer, mesothelioma,ovarian cancer, pancreatic cancer and prostate cancer.
 Our goal is to develop new anti-cancer therapies that target specific subcellular fractions of these proteins in order to minimize the toxic side effects often associated with cancer treatments.

 Molecular mechanisms mediating the anti-cancer/anti-tumor-angiogenesis actions of resveratrol, Geum japonicum (rose family) extracts and other natural products in foods, drinks and nutraceuticals (Fiscus Lab).